s22s/rasterframes-book/README.md

     cd rasterframes-book
     docker run --rm -v $PWD:/home/jovyan s22s/rasterframes-notebooks ./build_docs all

 This will build all the docs, placing them into `target/site` in your volume.
-It is possible to build just the Python or Scala docs by specifying the language as an argument to `build_docs` instead of `all`.
+Alternatively, specifying clean instead of all will clean the `target/site` directory.

 ## Preview HTML